 50 States & every industry

 There are almost 28 million small businesses in the US.
 NSBA’s membership comprises more than 65,000 small businesses in all 50 states and representing every industry.
 This large network of small business advocates allows us to proudly represent our members interests in the Nation’s Capitol and beyond.

-Celebrating its 75th Anniversary in 2012, NSBA continues to advocate on behalf of America’s entrepreneurs.
-A staunchly nonpartisan organization, NSBA reaches more than 150,000 small businesses across the country and is proud to be the nation’s first small-business advocacy organization.
-We have accomplished a great deal in the last 75 years from the enactment of critical access to capital programs and important small-business tax deductions to repealing some of the most potentially damaging laws and regulations.
+NSBA is the nation’s oldest, and longest-running small-business advocacy organization.
+We have accomplished a great deal in the last 80-plus years from the enactment of critical access to capital programs and important small-business tax deductions to repealing some of the most potentially damaging laws and regulations.

 Advocate of the Year Awards

 Among the key criteria used in determining award finalists is a commitment to small-business advocacy above and beyond policies that specifically impact their own business or industry, as well as a broad scope of volunteer efforts to advance and improve small business.